ahmedesa/laravel-api-tool-kit-docs/actions.md

 permalink: actions
 ---

-## **Actions**
+# Actions
+{: .no_toc }

 The Actions feature employs the command design pattern to encapsulate business logic within distinct and organized classes.
-This approach enhances code structure, readability, and maintainability in your Laravel application.
+This approach enhances code structure, readability, and maintainability in your Laravel application.{: .fs-6 .fw-300 }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---

 ### Generating an Action Class
 To create an action class, you can utilize the make:action Artisan command: